ohtu-kohtalo/ohjelmistotuotantoprojekti/docs/FUTURE_DEVELOPMENT_IDEAS.md

 # Future Development Ideas

 - Implement support for multiple simultaneous users
+- Implement better support for asking the agents the same question multiple times.
+Currently if the user asks the same question more than once, only one answer distribution will be visible on the website.
+However, the answers are correctly added to the downloadable csv-files.
 - Testing and analyzing the program with various training datasets and language models
 - Reducing the number of agents by using clustering (to achieve a more relevant agent sample)
 - Facilitating the change of the agent training data (enabling users to easily add their own training data for the agents within the program)